diehlpkteaching/ParallelComputationMath/webpage/index.md

 ### Office hours

 The office hours will be every Tuesday 11:00 to 12:00 at the Center of Computation & Technology.
-The room will be annoucned atthe first weke of the course.
+The room will be annoucned atthe first week of the course.

 ## C-I Certification